8 min read

 XSS Detection

-In my case, some detections were mapped to the MITRE ATT&CK Initial Access and Defence Evasion as shown below.
+For instance, in this demo case, some detections were automatically mapped by DRONE to the MITRE ATT&CK Initial Access and Defence Evasion categories:

-When we go in for a closer look we can see one suspicious finding is described as hitting on: Rule: XSS_injection_obfuscated_indicators, (author: Binalyze DFIR
+When we go in for a closer look at the 7 Initial Access hits, we can see two findings described as:

 NB; each match is separated by a comma, so the example above actually highlights 5 different string matches.

-To verify the first string displayed above, %3Csvg%2Fonload=confirm%28%27, the investigator can easily copy it from the Investigation Hub and then search within the actual content of the log file to find the original entry.
-This process is illustrated in the example below, where the access.log file was searched for the copied string, and the DRONE finding has been confirmed through this manual verification process.
+To verify the Finding, the investigator can copy the first string displayed in the Details window (%3Csvg%2Fonload=confirm%28%27) from the Investigation Hub and search for it within the actual content of the log file.
+This process is illustrated in the example below, where the access.log file was searched using the copied string, confirming the DRONE finding through manual verification.

 On closer inspection we can see that the matched string is only part of what is now revealed as an XSS attack and the full line is actually shown below: